April 4th 2017

-CARMENES, a spectrograph that will search for earth-like planets, is a unique instrument due to its stability, very high resolution and because it will observe at the same time in both the visible and infrared channels.
+CARMENES, a spectrograph that operates at Calar Alto Observatory (MPG/CSIC), constitutes a unique instrument due its stability and its very high resolution, and also because it is capable for observing in both the visible and infrared channels simultaneously.

 Today, the official delivery of this instrument to the observatory by the instrument's PIs from the Landessternwarte (Univ.
 Heidelberg) and Instituto de Astrofísica de Andalucía (IAA-CSIC) has taken place.